 Cleanup After Each Use

-After making and eating some great pizza, that last thing on your mind is doing a proper cleanup.
+After making and eating some great pizza, the last thing on your mind is doing a proper cleanup.
 In order to keep your oven in a safe condition, you want to make that the hot ashes are taken away before you close up the oven.
 Make sure that you properly dispose of them, which involves soaking them with water before dumping them.

 Now that you understand how to keep outdoor pizza ovens from becoming dangerous, it is time to consider adding one to your outside kitchen.